'Precious individuals' taken in Texas school shooting

 “She was very happy and very outgoing,” said Eliahna’s aunt, Siria Arizmendi, a fifth-grade teacher at Flores Elementary School in the same district.
 “She loved to dance and play sports.
 She was big into family, enjoyed being with the family.”

-Lisa Garza, 54, of Arlington, Texas, mourned the death of her 10-year-old cousin, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming.
+Lisa Garza, 54, of Arlington, Texas, mourned the death of her 10-year-old cousin, Xavier James Lopez, who had been eagerly awaiting a summer of swimming.

 “He was just a loving ... little boy, just enjoying life, not knowing that this tragedy was going to happen,” she said.
 “He was very bubbly, loved to dance with his brothers, his mom.
 This has just taken a toll on all of us.”

-Note: This story has been corrected to show the age of Layla Salazar was 11, not 10.
-It also corrects the spelling of the first name of one of the children killed.
-Her name was Annabell Rodriguez, not Annabelle Rodriguez.
-The story incorrectly cited the middle name of Xavier Lopez as Javier.
-His name was Xavier James Lopez.
-And, the story also incorrectly listed the age of another child victim.
-Uziyah Garcia was 10 years old, not 8 years old.